kampersanda/fast_succinct_trie/README.md

 ## Licensing

 This library is free software provided under [Apache License 2.0](https://github.com/kampersanda/fast_succinct_trie/blob/master/LICENSE), following the License of [efficient/SuRF](https://github.com/efficient/SuRF).
-The modifications are denoted in each source file.
+The modifications are shown in each source file.